An Introduction to Geometric Topology: Geodesic spectrum, isometry groups, and finite covers

 \begin{cor} The isometry group of every finite-volume complete hyperbolic manifold $M$ is finite. \end{cor} \begin{proof} We know that $M$ is diffeomorphic to the interior of some compact $N$ having $k\geqslant 0$ boundary components.
 Let $C_1,\ldots, C_k \subset M$ be disjoint truncated cusps, all of the same small volume $V>0$.
 Every isometry of $M$ permutes these truncated cusps and fixes their complement $C = M\setminus \interior {C_1\cup \ldots \cup C_k}$.

 The set $C$ is compact and preserved by the Lie group $\Iso(M)$, which is hence compact.
-To show that it is finite it suffices to prove that it is discrete: suppose that a sequence of isometries $\varphi_i$ converges to the identity.
-For any $\varepsilon>0$ there is a $\varphi_i$ that moves all points of $C$ at distance $<\varepsilon$.
+To show that it is finite it suffices to prove that it is discrete.
+Suppose that a sequence of isometries $\varphi_i$ converges to the identity: we will deduce that $\varphi_i$ is homotopic to $\id$ for sufficiently large values of $i$, a contradiction.